 Introduction

 The Castle Rock project is an early-stage copper-gold porphyry prospect situated on northern Vancouver Island, British Columbia.
-Covering of 3,108 hectares or prospective land, the claims are located approximately 70 km northwest of Campbell River, BC.
+Covering of 3,108 hectares of prospective land, the claims are located approximately 70 km northwest of Campbell River, BC.
 The property is easily accessible via active Forest Service Roads that branch off of Highway 19.
-The project is 100%-owned by a partnership between Trailbreaker Resources and Cazador Resources.

 Northern Vancouver Island is host to several large Cu-Au porphyry deposits including Northisle’s Hushamu deposit that contains an Inferred Resource of over 5.57 Moz AuEq and BHP Billiton’s past producing Island Copper deposit that produced >2.7 B lb Cu and >1.0 Moz Au.
 The Merry Widow gold camp is situated 75 km to the northwest and the Zebellos gold camp is located 40 km to the west.